Igor Giorgadze: Political downfall (1995)

-Opposition in exile (1995-present)
+Opposition in exile (1995–present)

 Following Giorgadze's exile, Giorgadze received support from Paul Manafort's partner Rick Davis, Oleg Deripaska, and Deripaska's very close supporter Nathaniel Rothchild.

 In the 2000s, Giorgadze again attempted to enter Georgia's political arena.
 In July 2001 the "Samshoblo" ("Motherland") All-Georgia Patriotic Alliance was officially registered in Tbilisi.
 The organization, comprising nine parties and popular movements, elected Giorgadze its chairman.

-In 2003 Giorgadze founded the political party "Samartlianoba" (Justice), and in 2005 he became the initiator of the political movement "Anti-Soros" which is an alliance of four opposition parties including Samartlianoba.
+In 2003 Giorgadze founded the political party "Samartlianoba" (Justice), and in 2005 he became the initiator of the political movement "Anti-Soros", an alliance of four opposition parties including Samartlianoba.
 The movement's name refers to the American billionaire George Soros.
-The party advocates closer economic and political ties with the Russian Federation and criticizes the current government for its pro-NATO course.
-However, Giorgadze's party enjoys minimal support in Georgia, and has been accused of being funded by the Russian security services.
+The party advocated closer economic and political ties with the Russian Federation and criticized the government for its pro-NATO course.
+However, Giorgadze's party enjoyed minimal support in Georgia, and has been accused of being funded by the Russian security services.

 Despite being abroad, Giorgadze attempted to run for President of Georgia in the 2000 and 2004 elections, but on each occasion Georgia's Central Election Commission (CEC) refused to register him.

+In May 2006, Deputy Prosecutor-General of Russia Vladimir Kolesnikov announced that Georgian terrorist suspect Igor Giorgadze would be given political asylum in Russia.
+In response, the Georgian Foreign Ministry protested to Russian ambassador Vladimir Chkhikvishvili.

-2006 Anti-Saakashvili arrests
+2006 Saakashvili's arrests

-On 6 September 2006 Georgian police arrested over 30 members of the "Samartlianoba" party and its satellite political groups in a round-up in the nation's capital Tbilisi and elsewhere in the country.
+On 6 September 2006 Georgian police arrested over 30 members of the "Samartlianoba" party and its political groups in a round-up in the nation's capital Tbilisi and elsewhere in the country.
 The arrested were accused of plotting to organize a violent coup against the government of President Mikheil Saakashvili.
-Allegations also include receiving illegal funding from abroad and collaboration with the security services of a foreign country.
+Allegations also included receiving illegal funding from abroad and collaboration with the security services of a foreign country.

 Georgian media quoted President Saakashvili as saying, "These people will receive what they deserve and their patrons and sponsors will see this.
 As far as I know hysteric attempts were underway [to plot a coup].
 The wine embargo [by Russia] has failed to bring results, military provocations as well; so this kind of things [plotting coup] has been left on their disposal, but these attempts will not harm us if we are consolidated."
-The defendants, among whom is Giorgadze's niece Maia Topuria, were convicted and sentenced from four to eight years of imprisonment.
-Topuria's American legal council have decried the decision to close the courtroom. and have urged the government of Georgia to stop the political persecutions against the defendants.
+The defendants, among whom was Giorgadze's niece Maia Topuria, were convicted and sentenced from four to eight years of imprisonment.
+Topuria's American legal council decried the decision to close the courtroom. and urged the government of Georgia to stop the political persecutions against the defendants.
 The trial was appealed in Strasbourg at the European Court of Human Rights.